atik65/school-of-dev/README.md

-# Its a educationl Website (School of Development)
+# Its an educationl Website (School of Development)

 ### We are using --